-This Peppermint Chocolate Brownie Cheesecake recipe is perfect for the Christmas holidays.
+This Peppermint Cheesecake With Brownie Crust recipe is perfect for the Christmas holidays.
 The cool, creamy, peppermint cheesecake is dotted with crunchy bits of peppermint bark and is finished off with a chewy brownie crust.

 Although I will continue making apple and pumpkin recipes through the holidays, I am so excited to start adding in peppermint desserts!
 Christmas candy and decorations are everywhere in the stores and although it seems a bit early, I am looking forward to my favorite holiday of the year.
-Today I’m sharing Peppermint Chocolate Brownie Cheesecake to kick off the baking season!
+Today I’m sharing Peppermint Cheesecake With Brownie Crust to kick off the baking season!

 Before we get to the recipe, I want to share my friend Lindsay’s brand new cookbook: Simply Beautiful Homemade Cakes: Extraordinary Recipes and Easy Decorating Techniques.
 Even if you aren’t already a follower of Life, Love and Sugar, you’ve seen Lindsay’s gorgeous cakes and desserts all over Pinterest, Instagram, and Facebook.
 She is so talented and she is a total sweetheart.